-Not only does he run a popular fan-site called The Greg Brady Project, fans can also find him on the app Cameo- a video-sharing site where celebrities can make customized videos for their fans!
+Not only does he run a popular fan-site called The Greg Brady Project, but fans can also find him on the app Cameo- a video-sharing site where celebrities can make customized videos for their fans!

 5. Davy Jones

-While Davy Jones was slightly older than most teen idols, he was still beloved by so many.
+While Davy Jones was slightly older than most teen heartthrobs, he was still beloved by so many.
 He rose to fame as part of the rock and roll band The Monkees which starred on their very own tv show of the same name1966 to 1968.
 But Davy Jones’s career in the music industry continued beyond the Monkees as a solo artist as well, his most notable song being “Girl” which was worked into an episode of The Brady Bunch where Davy Jones played himself.

 In addition to building a stable career as an entertainer, he also had a love of horse-racing!
 He trained as a jockey in his teens and intended on pursuing a career as a professional race jockey.
 Looks like life had other plans!
 Jones sadly died on February 29th, 2012 from a heart attack resulting from arteriosclerosis.
 He was only 66.
 However, Monkees bandmates Micky Dolenz and Mike Nesmith continue to tour and carry on the Monkees legacy, and we’re sure Davy Jones would’ve loved that!